CppCXY/lua-rs/README.md

 One important caveat for the Windows numbers: the coroutine result is unusually strong partly because native Lua's coroutine implementation on Windows pays heavily for `longjmp`-based control transfer, which triggers unwind-related overhead. luars does not inherit that exact cost model, so the Windows coroutine gap is real in measurement but should not be over-generalized into a platform-independent "always faster" claim.

+Performance tests on macOS generally show that it outperforms native Lua.
+On one hand, this may be due to Apple's M-series chips being better at branch prediction and optimization, as well as more mature LLVM optimizations on the Apple platform.
+On the other hand, it could be because the ARM architecture offers more registers, and LuaRS caches more register states than native Lua.
+On x86-64, which has fewer registers, this may lead to increased memory access and reduced performance.
+However, this is only a speculation, and more in-depth analysis and testing are needed to verify it.

 ### Safety And Audit Posture

 luars is implemented in Rust, but it does not pretend that "written in Rust" automatically means the whole runtime is safe by default.
 The project keeps `unsafe` under active review and pushes non-critical paths back to safe Rust when that does not cost hot-path performance.